y4nnic/AlphaZero_for_small_board_games/README.md

 	pandas 0.23.4
 	jupyter 1.0.0

-Use "experiment_tictactoe" to run the algorithm.
-It should achieve a win rate of 70-80% (10-20% draw).
+Open the notebook "run_alphazero" to run the algorithm.
+The hyperparameters can be changed in the "config.py" file.

-You need to create the folders "logs/" and "saved/neural_networks" in order to run the program.
+You may need to create the folders "logs/" and "saved/neural_networks" in order to run the program.